Perfectionism (psychology): Almost perfect scale-revised (APS-R)

 Discrepancy refers to the belief that personal high standards are not being met, which is the defining negative aspect of perfectionism.
 Those with high scores in what the APS-R considers maladaptive perfectionism typically yield the highest social stress and anxiety scores, reflecting their feelings of inadequacy and low self-esteem.
 However, whether high standards as measured by APS-R actually assess perfectionism is debatable.

 In general, the APS-R is a relatively easy instrument to administer, and can be used to identify perfectionist adolescents as well as adults, though it has yet to be proven useful for children.
 Two other forms of the APS-R measure perfectionism directed towards intimate partners (Dyadic Almost Perfect Scale) and perceived perfectionism from one's family (Family Almost Perfect Scale).

 The validity of the APS-R has been challenged.
-Namely, some researchers maintain that high standards are not necessarily perfectionistic standards.
-For instance, it has been shown that when the APS-R is re-worded to reflect more perfectionistic terms, outcomes differ in comparison to the original wording of this scale.
-Specifically, only the reworded, more perfectionistic scale is associated with maladjustment, such as depression and anxiety, while only the original scale is related to adaptive outcomes.
+Namely, some researchers maintain that high standards are not necessarily perfectionist standards.
+For instance, it has been shown that when the APS-R is re-worded to reflect more perfectionist terms, outcomes differ in comparison to the original wording of this scale.
+Specifically, only the reworded, more perfectionist scale is associated with maladjustment, such as depression and anxiety, while only the original scale is related to adaptive outcomes.
 This suggests that what is labelled as "adaptive perfectionism" in the original APS-R may simply reflect high standards.
 Moreover, a number of researchers view the relevance of discrepancy to the perfectionism literature as suspect given the number of negative mood terms included.
 Including negative mood terms in items, such as the discrepancy subscale, greatly increases the likelihood for discovering a relation between perfectionism and neuroticism which may be simply due to wording rather than a perfectionism-neuroticism link.